Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 ### Locomotion

-I kept the original idea of enabling the player to fly, but eventually gave up on trying to implement a flying methode that feels "natural".
+I kept the original idea of enabling the player to fly, but eventually gave up on trying to implement a flying method that feels "natural".
 "Natural" meaning, that there is some mechanism that adds some amount of vertical force on the player and the player only slows down through gravity, crashing into another object or through some kind of break mechanism.

 Getting the physics right for a scenario, where players have to constantly and quickly change directions is hard.
 I went through many interations of differnt kinds of force-logic, some can be found in my git history, many others did not even make it so far.
 Most of them were really hard to control from a player perspective or caused very strong cyber-sickerness symptoms.

 In one of those intermediate interactions, I had added a flying force by pressing the right trigger button.
 The player would than naturally fall down with gravity again.
-I eventually figured our physics numbers that made it controllable rather well, but I did not want this to be the final flying methode, as it did not feel creative and innovative enough.
+I eventually figured our physics numbers that made it controllable rather well, but I did not want this to be the final flying method, as it did not feel creative and innovative enough.
 It is still possible to turn this control on in my final solution, but it is off by default and can only be changed before a build, not during runtime.

 In another one of those intermediate interations, I experimented with using the body height of the player to control the flying height, or to be more preceise, the height of the headset in relation to the floor height.
 Standing straight would mean having the maximum flying height, getting closer to a pre-determined min-height would bring down the player more and more.
 The max and min height needs to be determined before the game begins in order for such a logic to work.
 For the max work to be correct, the game has to be sure that the player is standing straight at the point of taking this value.
 And a min value has to be recorded in a moment the player is aware of too.
 One might think, that the floor can be taken as such a point, but that wouldn't be good either: